-Level of financial allowances per expense: 2020 Turne of monthly allowence Amount Type of monthly allowance Percentage SCML Social support allowance for food, clothing, transport and hygiene items 70% € 148.25 € 147.22 Complementary allowance for housing 30% € 63.54 € 63.10 Complementary allowance for personal expenses and transport 30% € 63.54 € 63.10
+Level of financial allowances per expense: 2021 Type of monthly allowance Percentage Amount ISS SCML Social support allowance for food, clothing, transport and hygiene items 70% € 148.25 € 147.22 Complementary allowance for housing 30% € 63.54 € 63.10 Complementary allowance for personal expenses and transport 30% € 63.54 € 63.10

-In practice, asylum seekers referred by SEF to CPR in the framework of admissibility procedures (including Dublin) and accelerated procedures on the territory benefit from housing at CAR or in other facilities (e.g. hostels, apartments or rooms in private accommodation) provided by CPR (see Types of Accommodation), along with a monthly allowance of \in 150 per adult, \in 50 per child below the age of four, and \notin 75 per child over the age of four to cover food and transport expenses.
+In practice, asylum seekers referred by SEF to CPR in the framework of admissibility procedures (including Dublin) and accelerated procedures on the territory benefit from housing at CAR or in other facilities (e.g. hostels, apartments or rooms in private accommodation) provided by CPR (see Types of Accommodation), along with a monthly allowance of \in 150 per adult, \in 50 per child below the age of four, and \in 75 per child over the age of four to cover food and transport expenses.